Katy Perry: 2007–2009: Breakthrough with One of the Boys

 Perry released her first single with Capitol, "I Kissed a Girl", on April 28, 2008, as the lead single from One of the Boys.
 The first station to pick up the song was WRVW in Nashville, who were inundated with enthusiastic calls the first three days they played it.
-The track topped the U.S. Billboard Hot 100 on July 5, 2008, and remained number one for seven consecutive weeks.
+The track topped the U.S. Billboard Hot 100 on the chart dated July 5, 2008, and remained number one for seven consecutive weeks.
 "I Kissed a Girl" created controversy among both religious and LGBT groups.
 The former criticized its homosexual theme, while the latter accused her of using bi-curiosity to sell records.
 In response to speculation that her parents opposed her music and career, Perry told MTV News that they had no problems with her success.

 One of the Boys, released on June 17, 2008, garnered mixed critical reviews and reached number nine on the U.S. Billboard 200.
-The album went on to sell 7 million copies worldwide.
+The album went on to sell seven million copies worldwide.
 "Hot n Cold" was released the following September and became the album's second successful single, reaching number three on the Billboard Hot 100, while topping charts in Germany, Canada, the Netherlands, and Austria.
 Later singles "Thinking of You" and "Waking Up in Vegas" were released in 2009 and reached the top 30 of the Hot 100.

 From June to August 2008, Perry traveled with McCoy on the Warped Tour.
 As a symbol of their commitment to one another, he gave her a diamond promise ring before the tour, and he wore a ring with "Katy" inscribed on it.
 That September, a limited-edition Katy Perry doll was produced by Integrity Toys in response to her growing popularity.
 She hosted the 2008 MTV Europe Music Awards in November and won the award for Best New Act.
 Following their breakup in December 2008, Perry and McCoy reconciled in April 2009 before she ended their relationship again later that year.